 On clear days, from Deal's pebble-swamped beach you can sometimes see France.
 Set slightly back is a maze of winding cobblestone streets lined with Georgian townhouses and fishermen’s cottages.
-For a slice of the city that you sought to escape but miss the spoils of already, head to the The Rose, an old boozer, that's been turned into an eight-bedroom, riotously colourful boutique hotel, that teems with DFL'ers (that's Down From London, FYI - yes, some even call Deal “Shoreditch-on-Sea”).
+For a slice of the city that you sought to escape but miss the spoils of already, head to the The Rose, an old boozer, that's been turned into an eight-bedroom, riotously colourful boutique hotel, that teems with DFL'ers (Down From Londoners).
 With Nuno Mendes of Chiltern Firehouse fame looking after the kitchen, the food – signature squidgy crab donuts and all – is lip smacking, especially when washed down with an apricot negroni.

 Travel: 1 hour 39 minute train from London St Pancras.

 During the summer months there are lifeguards on patrol here, which means it’s a safe and scenic spot for a dip.
-Determined sun-seekers will enjoy the almost tropically sandy beach.
-The ice-cream-coloured huts that line it are available to rent, should you want some privacy or respite from the rain.
-Drift-In Cafe is as seaside-y as you like, decked in – yep, you guessed it drift wood – serving smoothies and crepes.
-If you fancy catching – or crashing – some waves, rent a board from the adjoining surf shop, and for a stopover, The Crab & Lobster, a pub with rooms, comes highly recommended.
+Determined sun-seekers will enjoy the almost tropically sandy beach, and there's Drift-In Cafe, which decked in, yes, driftwood, is a seaside-y as you like.
+The ice-cream-coloured huts that line the beach are available to rent, should you want some privacy or respite from the rain.
+If you fancy catching – or crashing – some waves, rent a board from the adjoining surf shop, or for a stopover, The Crab & Lobster, a pub with rooms, comes highly recommended.

 Travel: 1.5 hours by train from London Victoria to Chichester.